 New developments underway and in planning will also transform Australian cities.
 This conference is an opportunity to engage with and experience firsthand the transformative nature of these projects, uncovering how they can provide critical connections in our cities.

 On the western edge of Sydney’s CBD, a massive new international mixed-use precinct is being developed at Barangaroo, supported by a new pedestrian tunnel to Wynyard Station, and a new Metro Station.
-Within this new precinct, three new towers – International Towers, by Rogers Stirk Harbour + Partners – have just opened; a new residential/hotel tower by WilkinsonEyre has commenced; and three residential towers by Renzo Piano Building Workshop are scheduled to start in 2017.
+Within this new precinct, three new towers – International Towers Sydney, by Rogers Stirk Harbour + Partners – have just opened; a new residential/hotel tower by WilkinsonEyre has commenced; and three residential towers by Renzo Piano Building Workshop are scheduled to start in the next couple of years.
 The soon to be announced Barangaroo Central precinct will complete the $6 billion master plan.

 Elsewhere in Sydney, the transformative potential of the Sydney Metro is being explored with Over Station Developments that establish new benchmarks for density and height in their respective centers.
 The City of Sydney has released a new Vision Strategy based on preventing shadows from encroaching upon public spaces.
 Circular Quay, the cities gateway and nexus of ferry, rail, and bus transport, is being redeveloped with the Quay Quarter, having a signature tower by 3XN and a network of laneways and public spaces that will come together to create a vibrant precinct.
 Meanwhile, nearby residential and hotel towers by Kerry Hill & Kengo Kuma are planned.